openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 This section is about how to get things working in HABpanel.

-I highly recommend you check out the easy to use WIDGETS of which there are now 3 ready made ones that are discussed on the forum here.
+I highly recommend you check out the easy to use WIDGETS of which there are now 3 that are discussed on the forum here.
 <https://community.openhab.org/t/custom-widget-camera-clickable-thumbnails-that-open-a-stream/101275>

 The widgets in the link above are the easiest way to get an advanced stream working in openHAB and you are welcome to open them up, look at how they work and change them to something even better that suits your needs.